zyonzarhaf/book_notes/fundamentals/computational_thinking_algorithms_first_then_code.md

 If we run an algorithm such as T(n) = n^3 on a faster computer, and an algorithm like T(n) = n^2 on a slower computer, applying the same principles from above and solving the equation for k would result in k = sqrt[2]{T}.

 This means that if the slower computer can process n elements in time sqrt[2]{T}, then the faster computer needs another sqrt[2]{T} faster computer to process the same number of elements.

+# Secret Message

+Etymologically speaking, cryptography means "hidden writting".
+It is an ancient practice that dates from even before Julius Caesar, who is often cited as the father of encryption.
+Roughly speaking, cryptography consists of transforming a message (or information) using rules that are known only to the sender and the receiver.
+Therefore, the secrecy is the determinant aspect of cryptography.
+Following the Caesar's cypher, all cyphers required an additional piece of information, nowadays known as the secret key.
+The secret key is capable of changing the rules of transformation, enhancing the secrecy aspect of cryptography.

+Encryption relies heavily on various mathematical concepts.
+One of them is the concept of modularity.
+Modularity is an arithmetic property that makes certain numbers "wrap around" when reaching a certain value, called the modulus.
+The clock is a popular example of this property, because passing 11:59 the clock counts back from 00:00, also known as counting the hours module 12.
+Similarly, if it is an analog clock, once you reach 12, you start over at 1.

+This is relevant to the earlier definition of encryption because the module does something very similar: it transforms a piece of information into something else, based on some set of rules (the modulus), consistently.